f-krueger/ESWC-SoftwareKG/Readme.md

 * Reference to the source code necessary to reproduce the results `softwareKG`
 * SoSciSoCi corpus used for training and evaluation of the NER model `SoSciSoCi`

-The LICENCE file applies to the file `software_kg.zip` only.
+The LICENCE file applies to the files in this repository only.
+The submodules `SoSciSoCi`, `SoSciSoCi-SSC`, and `softwareKG` might use different LICENCES.

 The work is described and used in the following publication: